Dr. Carleton Myron Opgaard records

 Biographical / Historical

-Dr. Opgaard came to Dakota State with a diverse background in education.
-Before serving as President, he was an elementary, secondary and college classroom teacher; an elementary and secondary principal; a high school counselor; and a college Dean of Instruction.
+Opgaard held many positions in education, such as an elementary, secondary and college classroom teacher; an elementary and secondary principal; a high school counselor; and a college Dean of Instruction.

-Prior to being appointed president of Dakota State College in 1978, he was the founding President of Malaspina College (now Vancouver Island University) in Nanaimo, British Columbia, Canada.
+Opgaard was the founding President of Malaspina College (now Vancouver Island University) in Nanaimo, British Columbia, Canada.
 He began his work at Malaspina when the only building on campus was Nanaimo’s old hospital.
-Through dedication, perseverance, and the ability to gain the confidence and trust of community, high school and university leaders, he left Malaspina with a campus valued at over 12 million dollars and serving some 1,600 full-time and 1,200 part-time students.
+Opgaard left Malaspina with a campus valued at over 12 million dollars and serving some 1,600 full-time and 1,200 part-time students.

-Dr. Opgaard and his wife, Phyllis, had four children: Cheryl, Jane, Jill, and John.
-He served as a member of several professional associations, including the Association of Canadian Community College Administrators, the American Association of Community and Junior Colleges, Association of Canadian Community Colleges, Canadian Vocational Association, National Association of Secondary School Principals and Phi Delta Kappa.
+Opgaard and his wife, Phyllis, had four children.
+Opgaard served as a member of several professional associations, including the Association of Canadian Community College Administrators, the American Association of Community and Junior Colleges, Association of Canadian Community Colleges, Canadian Vocational Association, National Association of Secondary School Principals and Phi Delta Kappa.
 While living in Madison, he was active in the Rotary Club and Chamber of Commerce, as well as serving as President of the Lutheran Church.
+He received the Distinguished Alumnus Award from Valley City State University.

 Extent